NHSDigital/integration-adaptor-lab-results/release/DOCKERHUB.md

 ## Pull the latest changes and checkout the release tag

-Every tagged container on Docker hub has a corresponding tag in the git repository.
+Every tagged container on Docker Hub has a corresponding tag in the GitHub repository.
 Checkout the tag of the release you are testing to ensure compatibility with configurations and scripts.

 ```bash